 Lunge with “T”

 Stand holding a resistance band in both hands with your shoulders flexed and elbows straight.
 Perform a “T” with both arms by pulling your hands and shoulder blades back with your elbow straight.
 Once in the “T” position, perform a reverse lunge with one leg.
 The “T” position is maintained until one alternating repetition is performed on each leg.
 Reset the “T” before completing your next repetition.
 Perform 6 to 8 slow and controlled repetitions on each side.
-This exercise activates the gluteus medius, gluteus maximus, lats, and trapezius.
+This exercise activates your gluteus medius, gluteus maximus, lats, and trapezius.

 Lateral Band Walk with “W”

-Perform an exaggerated sideways walk with a resistance band just above your knees.
-Remain in an athletic position keeping your toes pointed straight ahead.
-It is important to push the knees apart against the resistance band in order to activate your hip muscles.
 Your shoulder blade and rotator cuff muscles are activated by using a second resistance band in your hands.
-Make a “W” with the elbows in order to achieve scapular retraction.
+Make a “W” with the elbows to achieve scapular retraction.
 Take 3 steps to the right followed by 3 steps back to the starting position.
 Also, think about pulling the elbows to your opposite back pocket.
 Perform 6 to 8 slow and controlled repetitions to each side.
 This exercise activates your gluteus medius, gluteus maximus, rotator cuff, and lower trapezius.

 Combining lower body exercises with traditional shoulder rehabilitation exercises is beneficial for overhead athletes.
 Muscles throughout the entire body function in a coordinated sequence during baseball and softball throwing.
 Resistance bands have gained popularity in the baseball and softball communities as part of pre-throwing routines and strength and conditioning programs.
 These shoulder-focused exercises train only a limited number of links in the kinetic chain.
-A wise approach is to integrate upper body resistance band exercises with dynamic, full-body exercises.
-Talk to your physical therapist or give us a call if you are unsure about which exercises are best for you.
+A wise approach is to integrate upper-body resistance band exercises with dynamic, full-body exercises.